canonical/charmed-etcd-operator/docs/how-to/migrate-to-charmed-etcd.md

 juju config charmed-etcd system-users=secret:<your-secret-URI>
 ```

-After a few moments, charmed etcd will have updated the credentials internally.
+After a few moments, charmed etcd will have updated the credentials internally and be `active/idle` again.
 Check the status:

 ```text
 Model          Controller      Cloud/Region         Version  SLA          Timestamp